PyrApple/sorbonne_rv_ue_website/docs/index.md

 # Course description

 Explore the principles and techniques of virtual and augmented reality.
 Learn the main properties of human sensory modalities and the principles of the sensory-motor loop involved when interacting with the physical and virtual worlds.
-Identify the main technological interfaces and displays used for human-machine interaction.
-Learn the main models and algorithms used for the interactive and real-time multi-modal rendering of the virtual scene.
+Identify technological interfaces and displays used for human-machine interaction.
+Understand the models and algorithms used for the interactive and real-time multi-modal rendering of the virtual scene.

 - 3 ECTS credits
 - 18h lectures + 10h tutorials